ahlstromcj/seq66/README.md

         *   Removed a lot of debugging material of no use now.
         *   Fixed (mostly) a weird bug causing the application to hang on exit when set as JACK Master.
 Pretty damn weird.
-            Still wrestling with other aspects of JACK Transport.
         *   Improving support for non-default PPQNs.
         *   Patterns can now be copied and merged into a new pattern to combine (for example) separate percussion tracks.